Neha-Johnson/cyclease/README.md

 Many women experience cramps, PMS, and stress during menstruation but struggle to find simple, effective self-care solutions.
 CycleEase addresses this by providing essential tips on hydration, exercise, heat therapy, and nutrition, along with mini-games to help relax the mind.
 This platform offers a holistic approach to easing period discomfort and improving overall well-being.

 ### The Solution
-We built Cyclease using HTML for structure, CSS for style, and JavaScript for interactivity.
+We built CycleEase using HTML for structure, CSS for style, and JavaScript for interactivity.
 Together, they created a fun, engaging platform to help women manage period discomfort with tips, relaxation, and mini-games—all in one neat package!

 ## Technical Details
 ### Technologies/Components Used